+MSN POLICY NO. 500-75

+POLICY NAME: Clinical Evaluation

+SUBJECT: Clinical Evaluation

+EFFECTIVE DATE: June 2020

+POLICY HISTORY

-REVIEWED: June 2020, August 2020, May 2021, July 2021, May 2022
+REVIEWED DATE June 2020, August 2020, May 2021, July 2021, April 20 022, May 2023

-REVISED: June 2020, May 2021, July 2021
+REVISED DATE June 2020, May 2021, July 2021, May 2023

-Clinical Evaluation

-POLICY: Clinical Evaluation
+PURPOSE

-PURPOSE: Master's prepared nurses must perform competently, appropriately interact with patients and various professionals, and adapt to ever-changing health care systems.
-Evaluation of outcomes need to reflect these expectations.
+Master's prepared nurses must perform competently, appropriately interact with patients and various professionals, and adapt to everchanging health care systems.
+Evaluation of outcomes should reflect these expectations.
 Measurement of the quality of the student's performance in the clinical setting is assessing attainment of educational competencies and learning outcomes.
 Evaluation provides opportunities to identify students' strengths and weaknesses and to provide experiences to enable students to successfully achieve educational competencies.
 In addition to student evaluation, the evaluation process includes appropriateness of clinical sites, quality of teaching/learning strategies, preceptor involvement, performance of faculty member(s), and the effectiveness of the overall educational program.